ethereum-optimism/community-hub/src/docs/developers/integration.md

 You now have an L2 chain at `http://0.0.0.0:8545` connected to an L1 chain at `http://0.0.0.0:9545`.

 ### Setting up a custom network in MetaMask (Optional)
 With the L2 node and L1 nodes running locally, you can use their respective RPC URLs for testing!
 If you use MetaMask, what you could do next is create a custom RPC network so that you can easily deploy and interact with your contracts using MetaMask!

 Here's a step-by-step process on how to do that while in your browser:

 1. Open MetaMask the browser extension and click on your currently connected network at the top pane, next to your jazzicon.
 2. You'll see a modal open up with list of networks.
 Click on the "Custom RPC" button at the very bottom.
 (See example image below.)

 ![Custom RPC button](../../assets/custom-metamask-network-1.png)

 3. Next, you'll enter in the network parameters.
-Enter `Optimistic Ethereum (Local L2)` for the network name, `http://0.0.0.0:8545` for the RPC URL, and `420` for the chain ID -- additionally, you can also set the currency symbol to `WETH`, but that's not entirely necessary since the use of WETH is implicitly understood.
+Enter `Optimistic Ethereum (Local L2)` for the network name, `http://0.0.0.0:8545` for the RPC URL, and `420` for the chain ID -- additionally, you can also set the currency symbol to `ETH`, but that's not entirely necessary since the use of ETH is implicitly understood.
 (See example image below.)

 ![Entering network params](../../assets/custom-metamask-network-2.png)